MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/aks-upgrade-scale-fail-log-analytics-workspace-missing.md

 ms.reviewer: chiragpa, cssakscic
 ms.service: azure-kubernetes-service
 ---
-# Fails to upgrade or scale AKS cluster due to missing Log Analytics workspace
+# Failed to upgrade or scale AKS cluster due to missing Log Analytics workspace

 This article provides solutions to the "Unable to get log analytics workspace info" error that occurs when you upgrade or scale a Microsoft Azure Kubernetes Service (AKS) cluster.